jqvelin/osu-yugen-no-hitsounds/README.md

 # Installation
-Simply download the .osk file and open it
+Download the .osk file and open it